|

 - Several AAFs (Automatic Application Features) allows the user to manage the different worksheets.

-Properties specific to Spreadsheet controls The following properties are used to manage a Spreadsheet control through programming.
+Properties specific to Spreadsheet controls The following properties are specific to programmatic Spreadsheet control..

 - the name of the file associated with an Image Editor control.